| Subscribe via RSS

-PMP Re-certification - How to get my 60 PDUs?
+How to get my 60 PDU for PMI PMP Certification Renewal?

-After I passed my PMP exam, there was a sense of relief and satisfaction.
+After I passed my PMP exam, I experienced a sense of relief and satisfaction.
 Three months of rigorous preparation had turned into sweet success.
 I also received good recognition for my achievement, from my employer.
-I was on a high and time whizzed by.
+I was on a high, and time whizzed-by.
 Before I knew, six months had passed.
-That's when it struck me that PMP Certification is not forever.
-I need to re-certify by earning 60 PDUs every three years.
+That’s when it struck me that PMP Certification is not forever.
+I need to re-certify (by earning 60 PDUs) every three years in order to maintain my credentials.
 But I was left with not three, but only two and a half years to achieve this target.

 With this article, my aim is to help familiarize fellow PMPs with the 'simplest' and most 'economical' means to earn the 60 PDUs, which will qualify for PMI's Continuing Certification Requirements (CCR).